Table of Contents

 - Age.
 Growing older is not exactly a disease, but it can change the way your eyes work.
 Some of those shifts will impair your contrast sensitivity.

 A low score could prompt your doctor to perform additional tests.
 A pressure test could detect glaucoma, for example, while a blood test could highlight the presence of diabetes.
 These conditions are treatable, especially if caught early, so the Pelli-Robson test could help to save your vision.

-If you've already had eye surgery, the Pelli-Robson test could be used to address your recovery.
-For example, if you've had surgery to replace a lens clouded by cataracts, your doctor might compare your score before surgery to the results after surgery.
-If the numbers aren't moving in the right direction, your doctor can make an adjustment to help you see clearly.
+If you’ve already had eye surgery, the Pelli-Robson test could be used to address your recovery.
+For example, if you’ve had surgery to replace a lens clouded by cataracts, your doctor might compare your score before surgery to the results after surgery.
+If the numbers are not moving in the right direction, your doctor can make an adjustment to help you see clearly.

 How to Prepare for the Test

 The Pelli-Robson test is completely noninvasive.
 There are no needles, knives, or pins to worry about.
 It’s also a very quick test, so it should be over before you know it.
 Preparing for it is mainly a mental exercise.

 It’s tempting to attempt to perform in front of our doctors.
 We want them to be impressed by our performance.
 In tests like the Pelli-Robson test, that tendency can backfire.

 Your scores are dependent on your experience during the test.
 You tell your doctor what you can see, and the scores move accordingly.
 If you lie, either by guessing at things you can’t see or claiming you can’t pick out the letters you can, you are depriving your doctor of critical information.